 Available colorways vary depending on retailer.
 The most popular tends to be the striking blue Marseille, but the Oyster colorway, a more subdued grey, is also easy to find.

 This classic-style teapot boasts contemporary features, like being dishwasher and oven safe (up to 250 degrees), all at a bargain price.
 There are no steel attachments which means the pot can be placed in the microwave, making it a smart option for those who like to warm up their tea throughout the day.
 At 48 ounces this is the perfect teapot for entertaining because you can warm multiple cups.
 This pot does not come with a tea infuser, but one can easily be added.
-Reviewers loved this teapot as being the great "everyday white teapot" that is "easy to clean" and "looks good in my kitchen."
+This every day, easy to clean, white teapot will fit right your kitchen.

 With 22 gorgeous pieces, this tea set has everything you need to entertain.
-There are six tea cups, six saucers, six teaspoons, a sugar bowl, cream pitcher, stainless steel filter, and, of course, a gleaming 28-ounce tea pot.
-Every piece in the set is crafted from white porcelain and accented with an elegant gold trim.
+There are six teacups, six saucers, six teaspoons, a sugar bowl, cream pitcher, stainless steel filter, and, of course, a gleaming 28-ounce teapot.
+Every piece in the set is crafted from white porcelain and accented with elegant gold trim.
 Customers say the porcelain is surprisingly sturdy, as the item has a nearly perfect rating for durability; the pieces are also dishwasher safe but should not be used in the microwave or on the stovetop.

 What really separates this Pukka Home set from other options is its value for money.
-The price is extremely reasonable when considering the quality and number of pieces included, and customers also say it makes a great gift.
-More gift ideas for tea lovers can be found in this product round-up.
+The price is extremely reasonable when considering the quality and number of pieces included, and it also makes a great gift.
 If you’re looking for a pop of color, Pukka Home not only makes the set in Pure White but in Milk Purple and Young Pink as well.
 Keep in mind, however, that the set does not include the display stand used in photographs.

 You can't go wrong with any of Royal Albert's teapots or tea sets.
 The British company has been crafting gorgeous fine bone china for over 100 years.
 We chose the Old Country Roses motif because it's one of Royal Albert's best-selling designs.
 The company also makes dozens of pieces with the same lush floral pattern—including serving trays, napkin rings, and wine glasses—so you can expand your china collection whenever you like, all in a matching design.

 This Japanese-inspired cast iron teapot is ideal for brewing up small batches of loose-leaf tea for yourself or a guest.
-Iron teapots are traditionally heavier, as the weight of the iron helps retain heat for an extended length of time, which is ideal for long brewing and taste.
+Iron teapots are traditionally heavier, as the weight of the iron helps retain heat for an extended length of time, which is ideal for long-brewing and taste.
 This item strikes the perfect balance between function and design, however, as it's on the lighter side for iron models, clocking in at 3.35 pounds.
 It's also equipped with enamel lining for rust resistance.
-Reviewers love this teapot for being dependable enough to use on a daily basis, and the iron design stands out in any kitchen.
+This teapot is dependable enough to use on a daily basis and the iron design stands out in any kitchen.